 - the grant of a permanent injunction will not affect the public interest.

 How long does it take to obtain a decision at first instance and can this process be expedited?

-It takes between six and nine months to obtain a decision at first instance if the parties are all Chinese companies or individuals.
+It takes six to nine months to obtain a decision at first instance if the parties are all Chinese companies or individuals.
 It is not possible to expedite this process.

 Under what circumstances will the losing party at first instance be granted the right to appeal?
 How long does an appeal typically take?

 The losing party in a first-instance case is always entitled to appeal.
-An appeal typically takes between three and six months.
+An appeal typically takes three to six months.